Jackaed/UKSCC-Submission/README.md

 We can also verify that NAMD is not memory bound, by performing runs with varying numbers of cores (see the [scaling graph](#scaling-across-cores)).
-Were the application to be memory bound, we would expect that the performance would remain similar, as we would still have the same total memory capacity and still be saturating the total memory bandwidth.
-However, in halving the cores, we observed that our performance also halved.
-This means that we cannot be memory bound.
-Therefore, NAMD is compute-bound, at least on our cluster, with this dataset.
+Were the application to be memory bound, we would expect that the performance would remain similar, regardless of core count, as we would still have the same total memory capacity and still be saturating the total memory bandwidth.
+However, we can see that performance scales linearly with the number of cores.
+This means that we must not be memory bound.
+Therefore, NAMD must be compute-bound, at least on our cluster, with this dataset.

 ### NAMD Performance